Psoriasis

 • Coverage options (e.g., access to extended health coverage).

-• Review the patient’s pregnancy intentions at treatment initiation and regularly thereafter and adjust therapy accordingly.
+• Review pregnancy intentions at treatment initiation and regularly thereafter and adjust therapy accordingly.
 Some systemic therapies cannot be prescribed for pregnant females or those wishing to conceive.
+Refer to the medications table for pregnancy-related considerations.

 • Account for how the patient’s history of cancer and comorbidities may impact treatment options.